jopurt/Neural-Networks/README.md

 This repo contains 3 implementations of different Neural Network models(x + 2, and/or, xor/xnor).

 ## Structure
-Each folder contains implementation of model.
+Each folder contains 2 model implementations.
-Python and standard libraries were used for this
+For the first one, Python and standard libraries were used.
+For the second one, PyTorch(CUDA) was used.

 ### 1.Linear model (x+2)
 Implementation of basic linear model with 1 neuron.